jobian-ai/LHP-Sermons/sermons/24-12-08/2024-12-08- Have Mercy On Us.md

 With that rejection of the gospel and refusal to teach it comes a flood of substitutes and idols in people's lives.
 Everyone knows they need something.

-Certainly!
-Picking up where we left off:

----

 And so, there's this incredible inward need that's just filled up with distractions forever—idols for us to worship.
 Idols like body image, family, work, money, or some god we create in our own imagination.
 Anything that we stick in the place of God as a way of giving us some value and meaning in life.
 But those idols just drive us further into personal, spiritual darkness—a life without God, a life without Christ.

 The darkness of this world is so personal, so spiritual, for each person.
 And because the world is so full of darkness, it begins to show itself culturally and nationally.